 With a 5-point advantage over second place Manchester United in the top of the Premier League and sitting in first place in their UEFA Champions League group, Guardiola is certainly happy to be able to make plans about rotating some of his key players in the weeks ahead.
 And if there’s anything this City roster doesn’t lack that’s depth!
 They have talent and versatility in abundance this year and it’s going to be extremely hard to see them slipping throughout the course of this campaign.

 Nevertheless, football will always be unpredictable and that’s one of the many reasons why we love this game so much.
 So which teams exactly can challenge City in Europe?
-There are several heavyweights in Europe who can actually play toe-to-toe with Guardiola’s side, starting with the back-to-back European champions Real Madrid.
+According to FootballWeeks.com there are several heavyweights in Europe who can actually play toe-to-toe with Guardiola’s side, starting with the back-to-back European champions Real Madrid.
 They’re not in a very good form right now, but it’s a team of champions who will certainly turn things around in the months to come.
 There’s also Barcelona, PSG and Bayern Munich, three clubs who are major favorites to reach the Champions League final and that will certainly pose a very serious threat to City if they cross their path.

 We didn’t mention any English team in the list above on purpose and that’s because we believe it’s highly unlikely that any of City’s domestic rivals will beat them in the Champions League.
 We’ll probably see 4 or 5 English teams progressing into the competition’s knockout rounds, but it’s a different ball game when we reach those stages…